FLASH SALES: discover new special offers every week!

 A word from our expert

-Valeriana or Centranthus is not just a plant to combat fatigue!
-It is also a beautiful perennial essential in cottage gardens and priest gardens.
+Valerian or Centranthus is not just a plant to combat fatigue!
+It is also a beautiful essential perennial in cottage gardens and herb gardens.

-We distinguish between the Garden Valerian or red valeriana (Centranthus ruber), which thrives in poor, well-drained soils, even dry ones, and especially in full sun, and its cousin, common valerian (Valeriana officinalis), which, in terms of cultivation, prefers cooler, more fertile soils and partial shade.
+We distinguish between garden valerian or red valerian (Centranthus ruber), which thrives in poor, well-drained soils, even dry ones, and especially in full sun, and its cousin, common valerian (Valeriana officinalis), which, in terms of cultivation, prefers cooler, more fertile soils and partial shade.

-Both are easy-to-cultivate perennial plants that self-seed wherever they please in rockeries, perennial borders, slopes, and on old walls, requiring no care and offering nearly 6 months of flowering out of 12!
+Both are easy-to-cultivate perennials that self-seed wherever they please in rockeries, perennial borders, slopes, and on old walls, requiring no care and offering nearly 6 months of flowering out of 12!

-Highly floriferous, hardy, and low-maintenance, often with a wandering spirit, valerian is one of those almost foolproof perennials that deserves a place in every garden.
-Discover how to plant common valerian, perform pruning on Garden Valerian, or even sow valerian seeds!
+Highly floriferous, hardy, and low-maintenance, often with a wandering nature, valerian is one of those almost foolproof perennials that deserves a place in every garden.
+Discover how to plant common valerian, perform pruning on garden valerian, or even sow valerian seeds!

 Description and Botany